fgalan/oauth2-example-client/README.md

         };
 ```

-However, you can adapt this example to send more interesting NGSI request :)
+However, you can adapt this example to send more interesting NGSI requests :)

 ## Running it